kaleidawave/ezno/checker/specification/staging.md

 > Order is also important

-- Expected string, found { value: true, writable: true, enumerable: true, configurable: true }
+- Expected string, found { value: "something", writable: true, enumerable: true, configurable: true }

 #### And on properties